piofthings/web/dev/posts/piwars-2019-setting-up-prerequisites.md

 Felt pretty smug about it myself, once it was done :-)

-PiWars is all about community and everytime I get stuck or have the doubt the community doesn't fail to respond.
+PiWars is all about community and everytime I get stuck or have a doubt the community doesn't fail to respond.
 Here are some of the helpful tips I received on Twitter regarding tapping:

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">So, you mean, tap bits are supposed to be hand turned?
 No wonder I fluffed my first ever tapping attempt.</p>&mdash; Pi of things (@piofthings) <a href="https://twitter.com/piofthings/status/1051514115422900224?ref_src=twsrc%5Etfw">October 14, 2018</a></blockquote>